koekillua/Juno/README.md

 # Juno
-An interactive character touch game that teaches healthy habits to the people.
+An interactive character touch game that teaches healthy habits.